caspercommunityio/blockchain-authenticator-app/README.md

 - Setup the passphrase used to store the secret codes
 - Click on "Blockchain Sync." menu item
 - Select the "Parameters" and define the correct named key
-- Click on the "Wallet" menu item, it will select the current public key associated with the casper signer.
-If it's not the correct one, select it in the casper signer and click again on the "wallet" menu item.
+- Click on the "Wallet" menu item, it will select the current public key associated with the Casper Wallet.
+If it's not the correct one, select it in the Casper Wallet and click again on the "wallet" menu item.

 Note : If you use this procedure, the secret codes do not sync. with the blockchain will be lost.